Family Law Resources

 - In August 2016, Illinois Legal Aid merged with Illinois Legal Advocate, and now includes topics and guides written for legal aid attorneys.
 Select Legal Resources tab for listing of topics.
 Some features of the site are accessible for legal aid attorneys only.
 Provided by Illinois Technology Center for Law and the Public Interest and Chicago-Kent College of Law.

-- American Academy of Matrimonial Lawyers (AAML) - Full-text resources under Information Center and Publications tabs.
-Includes links for online publications and articles including the Divorce Manual: A Client Handbook and the Journal of the American Academy of Matrimonial Lawyers.
-Use the Directory to search for an AAML member attorney by name or location.
+- American Academy of Matrimonial Lawyers (AAML) - Full-text resources under Journal tab.
+Use the Find a Lawyer tool to search for an AAML member attorney by name or location.

 - ABA Guide to Family Law - A book discussing the rights and responsibilities of people who are married, divorced, or living together.
 Full-text available online.

-- ISBA Legal Resources: Marriage and Divorce - Articles and links to legal resources on marriage and divorce in Illinois.
+- ISBA Legal Information: Your Family - Articles and links to legal resources on Illinois family law.

 - Your Guide to Getting a Divorce in Illinois (PDF) - ISBA issued pamphlet giving an overview of divorce proceedings in Illinois.
 Also available at the Daley Center Law Library.